MKme/Engine-Doctor/README.md

 3. Open your web broswer to this url:  192.168.4.1

-5. Watch the live values in real tiem while you test/tune!
+5. Watch the live values in real time while you test/tune!